mwestacott2046/advent-of-code/README.md

 # advent-of-code
-My Solutions to Advent of code
+Solutions to Advent of Code

+## Solutions for 2020
+Attempting to brush up my python skills using AOC.